hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQUserSetMenuTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQUserSetMenuTests is a class containing the tests for the class LQUserSetMenu in Liquid-UI.

 Instance Variables
 	userSet:		<Object>